srd-33/Full_Stack_Internshala/README.md

 git clone <-repo-url>

 ## for Backend (run the following commands)
-npm i
+1.npm i
-npm run server
+2.npm run server

 ## for frontend (run the following commands)
-npm i
+1.npm i
-npm run dev
+2.npm run dev

 ## Create a .env file in the backend with the following:
 MONGO_URI=your_mongodb_connection_string